Prefer to listen to this guide?

 - A heavy Bobcat skid steer with a 3,000-pound capacity or higher is going to cost at least $40,000.

-When it comes to used skid steers for sale, the market is substantially cheaper—with the average price for most used skid steers for sale is only about $16,000.
+When it comes to used skid steers for sale, the market is substantially cheaper—with the average price for most used skid steers for sale being about $16,000.
 Regardless of company make, you can almost always find used skid steers for sale at roughly half the normal price

 - A used Bobcat skid steer can be as low as $8,000 for smaller models with over 2,000 hours, or between $25,000-$30,000 for larger models with under 1,000 hours.